 Penn in the News

-Marybeth Gasman of the Graduate School of Education co-authors an article about the future of historically black colleges and universities.
+Marybeth Gasman of the Graduate School of Education is quoted about the enrollment history of historically black colleges and universities.

 Joshua Plotkin of the School of Arts & Sciences and the School of Engineering and Applied Science is featured for applying the “prisoner’s dilemma” to evolving populations.